 Consider both the weight and size of your dog and check this against the carrier dimensions and weight limits.
 Many carriers come with measuring guidelines so that you can measure your pooch correctly and get the perfect size.

 Just Dog Treats is a FREE resource for dog owners, here you will find everything from trusted product reviews to expert dog care advice.
 If you want to see a waggy tail, then you've come to the right place.

 We review the best dog treats, snacks, toys, games and entertainment luxuries to treat your furry four-legged friend.
 All our reviews are based on research from our publishing team.
 Learn more about us.

 CDC Pet Food Safety: When picking the right food for your pet there are some important things to consider. https://www.cdc.gov/healthypets/publications/pet-food-safety.html

 Pet Food Standard Agency: Are responsible for animal feed legislation in the UK including pet food and treats. https://www.food.gov.uk/business-guidance/pet-food

 Welfare of Dogs: A well-balanced diet is needed for your dog to stay fit and healthy.
 Some dogs can also have special dietary requirements. https://www.nidirect.gov.uk/articles/welfare-dogs-need-suitable-diet

 Stuart is an animal lover with a passion for writing about dog care and health.
 Through his writing, he's spreading awareness on how dog owners can live better happier lives with their pets.
-He's the proud owner of Rolley Washwilf, the Springer Spaniel who's now 15 years old and still loving life.
+He's been the proud owner of Rolley Washwilf the Springer Spaniel for the last 15 years.